Fsu0413/QtCompile/content/Miscellaneous/Current build status.en.md

 Here is a list of OpenSSL builds of mine.

 Note:
 OpenSSL 1.1.1 series on Windows is only for Qt 5.12 series.
 For Qt 5 after 5.13 we are using SChannel.
-MinGW builds is `-shared-and-static` so no need to build a seprate static version.

 OpenSSL 3 series is used on Qt 6 after 6.2.3.
 Since Qt 6.2 changes tls backend to plugin, one can use more than one tls backend when building.